modelica-3rdparty/Modelica_DeviceDrivers/Modelica_DeviceDrivers/Resources/Readme.txt

 make
 make install

-For MS Windows you can use the cmake GUI to setup a (MS Visual) project and do the build.
+For MS Windows you can use the CMake GUI to setup a (MS Visual Studio) project and do the build.

 * THIRD-PARTY DEPENDENCIES

 Some drivers might have a dependency to libraries or source code provided by third parties (see folder "thirdParty").
-These libraries/code may not be distributable by their licence conditions.
+These libraries/code may not be distributable by their license conditions.
 The build system tries to detect what is available and skips the rest.
 If you want/need the functionality provided by the thirdParty libraries, get the respective libraries and include them as described in "thirdParty" folder.